wingerted/ceph-ansible/roles/ceph-rgw/README.md

 * with civetweb (default and preferred)
 * with Apache and CGI

-It can be configured to support a connection with OpenStack Keystone.

 # Requirements

 Nothing, it runs out of the box.